 Now here the problem arises either how to get information about visitor’s content engagement or how visitors engage with the page that has 2 -3 scroll-long content.
 This analysis is mandatory to get an insight into the content engagement of visitors or how visitors look at the content in the 2nd or 3rd fold of the page.

 With the help of scroll tracking implementation for google analytics, based on that analysis website owners can re-organize content placement to increase content engagement of the website.

 Scroll Tracking Implementation for Google Analytics

-I have developed a jquery based script which would help to identify % page viewed, % page scroll and the page fold user is in.
+I have developed a jquery based script that would help to identify % page viewed, % page scroll, and the page fold user is in.